 This list of factors here essentially explains the balance of power in Europe and the rest of the world for the next 200 years, and perhaps beyond…

-“Good-factor” countries are the first to industrialize and the first to imperialize (we’ll see this connection later).
-The countries with the biggest empires compete with each other—which pretty much lead to the world wars.
+“Good-factor” countries were the first to industrialize and the first to imperialize (we’ll see this connection later).
+The countries with the biggest empires competed with each other—which pretty much led to the world wars.
 So, looking at the following list of “good-factor” and “bad-factor” countries, you can see the major world powers in the 20th century: